cfpb/consumerfinance.gov/docs/profiling-django.md

 ## Generating a profile from a URL

 To enable profile generation,
-we use a lightweight middleware that wraps
+we use a middleware that wraps
 [Python's builtin `cprofile` module](https://docs.python.org/3/library/profile.html), [django-cprofile-middleware](https://github.com/omarish/django-cprofile-middleware).
 This middleware is enabled by default for local development